Turquerie: Opera

 European opera was influenced heavily by the idea of turquerie.
 Mehmed the Conqueror (1432–1481), one of the most prominent sultans of the Ottoman Empire, had many operas written about him.
 His conquest of Constantinople in 1453 was the basis of the German opera Mahumeth II, composed by Reinhard Keiser in 1693.
 In 1820, Gioachino Rossini composed Maometto II, which is set during the Siege of Negroponte (1470) by the forces of the Ottoman Empire, led by Sultan Mehmed II.

 Moreover, there were many operas based on the ongoing conflicts between Timur and Beyazid I, including Tamerlano by George Handel.
 These stories of perseverance and passion appealed to many Europeans and therefore gained popularity.
 One of France’s most important opera genres was tragédie en musique, depicted by Scanderberg, with music by François Rebel and Francois Francoeur, set to a libretto by Antoine Houdar de la Motte in 1735.
 This opera was visually one of the most elaborate of the Turkish operas, with detailed scenic designs for mosques and seraglio courts.
-Many exotic characters were displayed as well.

 Operas using themes from turquerie were in the usual European languages but tried to imitate the Turkish culture and customs.
 It offered a world of fantasy, splendor, and adventure that was unattainable by the average person.
 Audiences would be fascinated with the Turkish and Ottoman institutions depicted.
 The stories and implications as well as the extravagant costumes and elaborate staging appealed to the people.
 The Europeans craved reality in their depiction of the Turkish peoples.
 During performances, females would often be in the latest fashion, where local colour was suggested by foreign attire or numerous ornaments.
 The males tended to wear more authentic Turkish dress than the female, including a turban, sash, long caftan, and binding with rich material, since authentic Turkish female dress was often restrictive and plain.